Continuous and discrete Neumann systems on Stiefel varieties as matrix generalizations of the Jacobi-Mumford systems: The Neumann systems on the Stiefel variety

-Apart from these integrals, which are $SO(r)$--invariant, the Neumann flows also possess the non-commutative algebra of integrals $\mathfrak A=\Psi^*(\R[\mathrm{so}(n)])$ of polynomials in $\Psi_{ij}$.
-As was shown in \cite{FJ2008}, the above systems are integrable in the non-commutative sense (i.e., they are superintegrable, \cite{N, MF2}) and the dimension of their invariant isotropic tori is less than the dimension of $V_{n,r}$.
+Apart from these integrals, which are $SO(r)$--invariant, the Neumann flows also possess the non-commutative algebra of integrals $\Psi_{ij}$.
+As was shown in \cite{FJ2008}, the above systems are integrable in the non-commutative sense \cite{N, MF2}.
+To describe the geometric structure and the dimension of the invariant tori, consider the Poisson reduced space $T^*V_{n,r}/SO(r)$.